eddelbuettel/rcpptomlplusplus/README.md

 ### Status

-Minimal not-yet-really functional but working package for TOML 1.0 support for R using the newer [toml++](https://github.com/marzer/tomlplusplus) header-only C++17 library
+Minimal and not-yet-fully functional but working package for TOML 1.0 support for R using the newer [toml++](https://github.com/marzer/tomlplusplus) header-only C++17 library